-Let’s look into how these weekend gigs work and the income potential each of them offers.
+Let’s look into how these flexible weekend jobs and the income potential each of them offers.

 1. The Modern Taxi Driver – Drive for Uber or Lyft

 The best way to maximize your income potential is to be available during popular times when rides are needed and having a gas-efficient car that gets great mileage, reducing your expenses.

 2. Deliver Food with a Side Hustle App

 How It Works: Similar to Uber or Lyft, DoorDash, UberEATS, and Postmates are apps that allow consumers to request food delivery from registered drivers.
 Typically, these apps pair with restaurants who don’t offer their own delivery service.

 You can apply to become a DoorDash “Dasher” by submitting a quick online application and following the approval process to begin making money.
 If you already drive for Uber, getting approved for UberEATS is simple (but you can also choose to apply for UberEATS only, without also offering Uber rides).

 You’re guaranteed at least $10/hr (if it’s a slow day and you earn less, DoorDash pays the difference).
 The Dasher makes money on tips and for the charge of service to deliver the food.

 However, you should also be prepared for frustrations like issues with traffic, parking, or slow periods where you earn less (one UberEATS driver estimates $8-12/hr after expenses).

 3. Freelance Online